Gorgons

-The Gorgons (/ˈɡɔːrɡənz/ GOR-gənz; Γοργώνες), in Greek mythology, are three monstrous sisters, Stheno, Euryale, and Medusa, said to be the daughters of Phorcys and Ceto.
+The Gorgons (/ˈɡɔːrɡənz/ GOR-gənz; Γοργόνες), in Greek mythology, are three monstrous sisters, Stheno, Euryale, and Medusa, said to be the daughters of Phorcys and Ceto.
 They lived near their sisters, the Graeae, and were able to turn anyone who looked at them to stone.
 Euryale and Stheno were immortal, but Medusa was not and was slain by the hero Perseus.

 Gorgons were dread monsters with terrifying eyes.
 A Gorgon head was displayed on Athena's aegis, giving it the power both to protect her from any weapon, and instill great fear in any enemy.
 Gorgon blood was said to have both the power to heal and harm.

 Representations of full-bodied Gorgons and the Gorgon face, called a gorgoneion (pl. gorgoneia), were popular subjects in Ancient Greek, Etruscan and Roman iconography.
 While Archaic Gorgons and gorgoneia are universally depicted as hideously ugly, over time they came to be portrayed as beautiful young women.

 Etymology

-The name 'Gorgon' is associated with the Ancient Greek adjective gorgós (γοργός), which, of an eye or look, means 'grim, fierce, awesome, dazzling', and is thought to derive from the Sanskrit stem garğ.
+The name 'Gorgon' (also 'Gorgō' and 'Gorgonē') is associated with the Ancient Greek adjective gorgós (γοργός), which, of an eye or look, means 'grim, fierce, awesome, dazzling', It is considered to be related to the Sanskrit stem garğ.
 The stem has connotations of noise, and Germanic and Romance languages have many derivatives from this stem referring to the throat (e.g. 'gorge') or the guttural sounds produced in the throat (e.g. 'gargle', 'gurgle').
 It has been understood as meaning to growl, roar or howl, while Thalia Feldman suggests that the closest meaning for the stem might be the onomatopoeic grrr of a growling beast.

 Family

 According to Hesiod and Apollodorus, the Gorgons were daughters of the primordial sea-god Phorcys and the sea-monster Ceto, and the sisters of three other daughters of Phorcys and Ceto, the Graeae.
-However, according to Hyginus, they were daughters of "the Gorgon", an offspring of Typhon and Echidna, and Ceto, while Euripides, in his tragedy Ion, has "the Gorgon" being the offspring of Gaia, spawned by Gaia to be an ally for her children the Giants in their war against the Olympian gods.
+However, according to Hyginus, they were daughters of "the Gorgon", an offspring of Typhon and Echidna, and Ceto, while Euripides, in his tragedy Ion, has "the Gorgon" being an offspring of Gaia, spawned by Gaia to be an ally for her children the Giants in their war against the Olympian gods.
 Medusa had two offspring by Poseidon, the winged-horse Pegasus and the warrior Chrysaor.